 All the while, Brants continued to paint.
 Watercolour was his favoured medium, but he was also skilled with oils and acrylics.
 He won several provincial government Arts and Letters Competition Awards and the Memorial University Art Gallery (now The Rooms Provincial Art Gallery) held a 25-year retrospective of his artwork in 1981.
 In 1996, the gallery organized a solo exhibit of Brants's watercolours of Newfoundland churches.
 Each of the paintings had appeared on an official CBC Christmas card between 1969 and 1991.
 In addition to painting, he was an active member of the Art Association of Newfoundland and Labrador.

-Brants' work is represented in public and private collections, including the Art Gallery of Newfoundland and Labrador's Permanent Collection, the Government of Newfoundland and Labrador, Memorial University of Newfoundland, and the Canadian Broadcasting Corporation.
+Brants's work is represented in public and private collections, including The Rooms Provincial Art Gallery's Permanent Collection, the Government of Newfoundland and Labrador, the Memorial University of Newfoundland, and the Canadian Broadcasting Corporation.

 Brants died of stomach cancer on 15 October 1998 at the age of 89.